 - Since 1861 we’ve helped almost two million children and young people.

-- We’ve helped more than 10,000 children and families during the coronavirus pandemic.
+- We’ve helped around 20,000 children and young people during the coronavirus pandemic.
 We've kept 99% of our local services open.

 - 189,000: the number of people reached with mental health support in 2020/21.